improvedk/improve.dk/source/_posts/sqlbits-9-session-evaluation/sqlbits-9-session-evaluation.md

 date: 2011-12-05
 tags: [Conferences & Presenting]
 ---
-I’d heard many rumors about the excellent SQLBits session evaluation results that speakers are sent.
-Knowing the SSRS geeks on the SQLBits team, I’d expect nothing short of data & graph filled reports – and I’m glad to say they didn’t disappoint!
+I'd heard many rumors about the excellent SQLBits session evaluation results that speakers are sent.
+Knowing the SSRS geeks on the SQLBits team, I'd expect nothing short of data & graph filled reports – and I'm glad to say they didn't disappoint!

 <!-- more -->

 Besides my [precon](/presenting-a-precon-at-sqlbits), I presented my [Knowing the Internals, Who Needs SQL Server Anyway](http://sqlbits.com/Sessions/Event9/Knowing_the_Internals_Who_Needs_SQL_Server_Anyway) session.
 Before I start – thanks to all of you who attended my session(s), and especially thanks to those of you who filled out the feedback forms!
 Unfortunately the A/V people had some troubles with the microphone, so the video cuts off after about 10 minutes.
-Hopefully my SQLRally Nordic presentation will be made public – if/when it does, I’ll post it here.
+Hopefully my SQLRally Nordic presentation will be made public – if/when it does, I'll post it here.

 ## The results

-Looking at the overall results, I’m extremely pleased to see that I’m pretty much top rated for the demos, expectations and overall categories.
+Looking at the overall results, I'm extremely pleased to see that I'm pretty much top rated for the demos, expectations and overall categories.
 While my knowledge trumps all the other ratings I received, someone clearly set the bar extremely high there – I suspect it might be [Thomas Kejser](http://blog.kejser.org/) as his session was simply out of this world.
 Note that the graph is kind of misleading as the scale goes from 1-9, not 10.

 image_4.png

 ## Score distribution

-Looking at the score distribution, I got a single 4 and a single 5, while the rest is 7+ with a heavy bias on 8’s and 9’s – can’t be anything but extremely satisfied.
-That being said – I’d love to weed out that single 4 & 5, thankfully they’ve included comments with their feedback.
+Looking at the score distribution, I got a single 4 and a single 5, while the rest is 7+ with a heavy bias on 8's and 9's – can't be anything but extremely satisfied.
+That being said – I'd love to weed out that single 4 & 5, thankfully they've included comments with their feedback.

 image_6.png

 ## Comments

-I’ve listed all of the comments I got, including the average score for that comment (on a scale of 1-9).
+I've listed all of the comments I got, including the average score for that comment (on a scale of 1-9).
 There were 20 evaluations in total, and out of those, 14 were commented.
 I, as all speakers, really appreciate the comments, whether to critique or praise – thank you!

 > 9 - Excellent content, great overview of what can be achieved.